peterjc/thapbi-pict/database/README.rst

       ((internal AND transcribed AND spacer) OR its1) AND 150:10000[sequence length] AND Oomycota[organism]

-- Observed ITS1 sequences from single isolate positive controls run on MiSeq plates via ``thapbi_pict prepare-reads`` with default settings (minimum minimum abundance 1000 was well above the plate level minimum abundance).
+- Observed ITS1 sequence files ``single_isolates/*.fasta`` from single isolate
+  positive controls run on MiSeq plates.
+Created using ``thapbi_pict prepare-reads`` and ``thapbi_pict curated-seq`` with default settings (default minimum abundance 1000 was well above the plate level minimum abundance set via negative controls).

 Additionally: